Discover

 of the revision work.
 “I just plug in the changes on my

-and father of two, Dave spends a little more than an hour each
+man and father of two, Dave spends a little more than an hour

-evening updating his website – “usually after the
+each evening updating his website – “usually after

-kids go to bed.”
-A time-critical change can be made anytime,
+the kids go to bed.”
+A time-critical change can be made

-and almost anywhere, thanks to wire-less technology.
-“I
+anytime, and almost anywhere, thanks to wire-less technology.

-once updated the site during a coffee break while at a business
+“I once updated the site during a coffee break while at

 I wondered